 It is very important that you carefully follow the instructions of how to take alendronate safely.
 If not taken properly, alendronate can irritate or burn the food pipe (or oesophagus).

-- Take alendronate on the same day each week.
+- Day of the week: If you are taking alendronate once a week, take it on the same day each week.
 To help you remember choose a day that best suits your routine, for example every Monday.

-- Take alendronate first thing in the morning, before eating or drinking anything else, including other medicines.
+- Time of the day: Take alendronate first thing in the morning, before eating or drinking anything else, including other medicines.
 Do not take alendronate at bedtime or while lying in bed.

 - Take alendronate with a full glass of water.
 Do not take your alendronate tablet with mineral water, tea, coffee, milk or juice, as these interfere with the absorption of alendronate into your body.

-- Swallow the tablet whole — do not crush or chew.
-(Mouth ulcers may occur if the tablet is chewed or dissolved in the mouth)
+- Swallow the tablet whole.
+Do not crush or chew the tablet.
+Mouth ulcers may occur if the tablet is chewed or dissolved in the mouth.

 - Stay upright for at least 30 minutes after taking alendronate.
 Do not lie down for at least 30 minutes, and do not take any food, drinks or medicines during this time.